darvil82/lanat-docs/Lanat/topics/Tuples.md

 <procedure title="Changing the tuple characters" id="changing_the_tuple_characters_to_use">
 <step>

-Before parsing the arguments, you can change the tuple characters to use by setting the `TupleChar#current` constant.
+Before parsing the arguments, you can change the tuple characters to use by setting the `TupleChar#current` property.

 ````Java
 TupleChar.current = TupleChar.PARENTHESIS;